-The jury is out: should you be discovering this little secret before delivery?
+The jury is out: should you be discovering this huge secret before delivery?
 We did a quick survey, and it’s no surprise that this, like many things we encounter in pregnancy and parenthood, divides the crowds.

 Allyson: she found out!